Types of Workers’ Compensation Benefits Available in New Jersey

 In New Jersey, when a worker is injured on the job or contracts an illness or medical condition due to their employment, they may be eligible for workers’ compensation benefits.
 Depending on the specific scenario, different types of benefits are available.

-The New Jersey workers’ compensation attorneys of Lynch Law Firm can make sure you are receiving the types of benefits you need.
+The New Jersey workers’ compensation attorneys of Lynch Law Firm, PC can make sure you are receiving the types of benefits you need.
 If you have any questions about workers’ compensation benefits or require assistance with your claim, do not wait to contact us as there are strict deadlines for filing workers’ compensation claims.

 If your work-related injury or illness requires medical treatment, costs are paid by your employer (if self-insured) or by their insurance provider.
 Insurers and/or employers have the right to choose medical providers to treat an employee’s work-related injury.

 Types of expenses covered under medical benefits include necessary and reasonable:

 If a work injury leads to a disability that lasts more than seven days, temporary total benefits are available.
 These benefits are paid retroactively to the first missed day of work.
 Temporary total benefits cover 70 percent of the worker’s average weekly wages but must fall between the legal minimum and maximum rates that are established annually.

 Temporary total benefits are paid until a worker: